margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It all felt like a computer game in some way inside the fraternity home and then in the hospital.
 Interacting with the cops, and handing over credit cards to people like women do when feeling financially dependent on men, can feel freaky especially after working to forgive someone and see the goodness and light in them.
 My romantic heart came up in self-defense, claiming the rose in my heart that needed to be nourished and watered.
 I loved all the nurses, and doctors, and people in the hospital, but I felt like I could hear the voices of my family - my cousins, my aunts.
 All the sounds felt like I was in the North Pole with kitchen sounds, and voice receivers; "what the hell is going on?"
 I remember questioning in the hospital, but I was tripping and imagining things in the way a little kid imagines Santa Clause and dinosaurs.
 The false senses were not real.
 They were distorted sounds and images because the human, mortal mind draws false associations between things.

 My dad arrived, and so did my mom.
 They comforted me.
 They helped me feel the Christmas light that shines through the darkness and heals the "grinch that steals Christmas."
 The grinch was trying to steal Christmas.
-The grinch had been trying to steal Christmas all year.
-But coming back down to Hooville, from the top of the majestic, blue Appalachian mountains, the grinch realized it had no power, and I could feel the light of the Christ speaking.
+The grinch had been trying to steal Christmas all year, but when coming back down to Hooville, from the top of the majestic, blue Appalachian mountains, the grinch realized it had no power, and I could feel the light of the Christ speaking.

 There was restoration between the bullying guy and me.
 There was some healing.
 There was some light shining through the darkness during the Christmas season.
 I had opened up to strangers, and felt exposed for thoughts that were not really mine.
 It was not really me.

 At first I felt embarassed when looking back and remembering this all.
 Then I read some books for children, and realized that it's ok for children to imagine, so I could think of an adult tripping like a child imagining things, and it makes it more light.

-I got into trouble, I violated the boundary of the fraternity house that my dad and peer were in, and my brother too.
-But translating the terroristic, violating images of thought into childlike images of thought sheds light on the situation.
+I got into trouble, I violated the boundary of the fraternity house that my dad and peer were in, and my brother too; but translating the terroristic, violating images of thought into childlike images of thought sheds light on the situation.

 ## It's a Southern Thing ##
 The rural south seems insular.